lavenderYuu/Emotionary/README.md

 We implemented a comprehensive test suite using the Mocha and Chai testing frameworks, as well as mongodb-memory-server and supertest.
 Our backend tests cover all API routes for entries, tags, and users; our frontend tests cover filtering for our search functionality.
 Additionally, we used mochawesome to generate our test reports.

 **Instructions to run:**
-1. Please follow Steps #1 and #2 from the "Getting Started" section > "Instructions to run", i.e., clone this repo and add the `.env` file
+1. Please follow Steps #1 and #2 below from the "Getting Started" section > "Instructions to run"
-2. For backend tests, `cd backend` and run `npm test`
+    - Clone this repo, go to `Milestone3` branch, and add `.env` file
-3. For frontend tests, `cd ../frontend` and run `npm test`
+2. If you would like to run the test suite image separately, run `docker compose up --build test`
-4. Test results will appear in the IDE terminal, and test reports will automatically open in your browser
+4. Otherwise, follow the remaining instructions below, and test reports will be automatically generated in Step #6

 **Links:**
 - [Backend tests](https://github.students.cs.ubc.ca/CPSC455-2025S/team15/tree/Milestone3/Backend/test)